erashitverma/SchoolAPI/README.md

 * Use terraform for deployment.
 * Comment code correctly.
 * Improve docker compose file to run sql script at start of container.
+* Implement max/min professor and Max student limit in course